 Salvatore's added a new charity for the 2017-18.
 The company will now support the Just Breathe Foundation as a gold sponsor.
 The Cystic Fibrosis Christmas Ball was on Saturday December 16, 2017.
 Company executives Ashley Maria King, Salvatore "SoccerSam" Fantauzzo & Linda Fantauzzo represented for the company.
 Rich Randall former VP of the Rochester Lancers represented our brand.

 New Website - December 15, 2017

 Sam Pizzo is now handling our website and Internet Marketing.
-Sam worked with longtime webmaster Mike Moran to transfer the Salvatore website to the latest web technology.
+Sam worked with longtime webmaster Michael Moran to update the Salvatore's website to the latest web technology.
 Sam has been instrumental in helping many company's upgrade their websites and add more online exposure from Google.
 Sam is determined to help the Salvatore's Pizza family grow in 2018 and beyond in many areas.